 Afghanistan: The need after the earthquake

-In the province of Pakika, Terre des Hommes helps
+In the province of Paktika Terre des Hommes is helping

 In the early morning hours of June 22, 2022, the province of Paktika in the east of Afghanistan was shaken by a severe earthquake (starch 6.1).
 The destruction is enormous.
 Over 1,150 deaths and more than 1,500 injuries were reported.
 Thousands of houses are destroyed.
 The numbers are expected to increase, because many remote villages have so far not been able to reach: the streets are bad and now also blocked by rubble.
 Heavy rains make the aid measures difficult.
 The survivors dig with their hands to look for missing family members and objects.

-The villages of the Districts Baramal and Gayan, in which the Terre of the Hommes partner organization AWEC (Afghan Women's Educational Center) promotes the formation and training of women and girls are also severely affected.
-Here too, many people have lost their lives.
-The area is poor and remote, the terrain is mountainous and rugged.
-In many places there are now only piles of rubble where the houses built from clay and stones stood.
+The villages in the Baramal and Gayan districts, where the Terre des Hommes partner organization AWEC (Afghan Women's Educational Center) promotes education and training for women and girls, have also been severely affected.
+Many people have lost their lives here as well.
+The area is poor and remote, with mountainous and rugged terrain.
+In many places, where the mud and stone houses once stood, there are now only piles of rubble.

 AWEC tries to also reach the remote villages